davidovich/summon/README.md

     └── summon.go
 ```

-You just need to populate the `assets` directory with your own.
+You just need to populate the `assets` directory with your own data.

-You may follow an example at https://github.com/davidovich/summon-example-assets

-The `boxer` directory is used to provide Boxes to be found by [packr2](https://github.com/gobuffalo/packr/tree/master/v2).
+The `boxer/` directory is used to provide Boxes to be found by [packr2](https://github.com/gobuffalo/packr/tree/master/v2).
+The `summon/` direcotry is the entry point to the summon library, and creates the main executable.

+There is an example setup at https://github.com/davidovich/summon-example-assets.

+The `assets/config.yaml` contains a configuration file to customize summon.
+You can define:

+    * aliases
+    * default output-dir
+    * gobin flags
+    * go gettable executables

 Build
 -----